 You can avoid this problem by selecting a password that is a combination of upper and lower case letters, unique numbers, and more.
 Changing passwords often is another way to enhance security.
 Give Password Generator a try!

 Moreover, don’t think of storing these passwords on your laptop or computer.
 Simply, you are asking trouble yourself.
-Luckily, there is password manager software available.
+Luckily, there is a password manager software available like LastPass.
 They not just securely store your unique passwords, but would also suggest you with more secured and random ones.

 Use VPN for to Stay Truly Anonymous